Register a birth

 - driving licence if held

 - deed poll or statutory declaration if appropriate

 The absence of supporting documents will not prevent registration.

 If English is not your first language you may ask a friend or relative to go with you to register.
 However, you must register the birth personally, a helper cannot register instead of you.

-At the time of the registration the Registrar will give you a free short birth certificate (the short birth certificate will show only the baby's forenames, surname, sex, date of birth and district of birth).
+At the time of registration the cost of a short birth certificate is £4 (the short birth certificate will show only the baby's forenames, surname, sex, date of birth and district of birth).
 We' also can provide a full birth certificate at a cost of £11 if required.

 Re-registering a birth

 If you wish to include the natural fathers details to the birth entry, or the natural parents marry one another after the birth, it is possible to re-register the birth.